Rights and Responsibilities

 2. Assembly and Protest

 Students have the right to assemble in an orderly manner and engage in peaceful protest, demonstration, or picketing that does not disrupt the normal operations of the University, threaten the health or safety of any person, damage or destroy property, interfere with traffic on public streets, or otherwise violate VTSU’s policies and procedures.
-The University also has a right to redirect where students can peacefully assemble.
+The University also has a right to direct or redirect where students can peacefully assemble.

 3. Religion and Association